alevchuk/first-branch/README.md

 Currently this documentation and tooling will help your rename the "master" branch and occurrences of "master" in text.

+**UPDATE:** I'm no longer pursuing renaming git “master” branches because I found that a single “master” with a non-slave usage was OK with my black engineer friend.
+However, “master/slave” and whitelist/blacklist usage should go away as has been confirmed unwelcoming by multiple black engineers.

+Leaving the doc up in case anyone needs instructions on how to rename the default branch.

 ## Renaming repository branch names